 Cut the shrimp were.

 Finely chop the parsley, garlic and chilli.
-Put into a pan off a little’ extra virgin olive oil, heat it and add garlic, pepper and half the parsley: stir quickly and, When the garlic begins to turn Golden, turn off the heat and add the fried eggplant.
+Put a little extra virgin olive oil in a wide pan, heat it and add the garlic, pepper and half the parsley: stir quickly and, as soon as the garlic starts to imbiondire, turn off the heat and add the fried eggplant.

-Cook spaghetti in abundant salted water and drain them al dente keeping a little’ of the cooking water.
+Boil the spaghetti in plenty of salted water and drain them al dente while storing some cooking water.
 Skip the paste over low heat with the sauce of garlic, oil and eggplant, adding a little cooking water to whisk it well.
 When the pasta takes heat, Add the shrimp cut into two and jump for a minute, until the shrimp have not changed colour losing transparency and becoming opaque.
-Complete with a little’ ground black pepper and a little’ chopped parsley.
+Top with a little fresh ground black pepper and a little chopped parsley.

 Serve spaghetti aglio e olio with raw and cooked shrimp and fried eggplant, completing each plate with a quenelle of tartar marinated shrimp.
 And Bon Appetit!

-THE PAIRING: The wine we chose for this recipe is from Abruzzo and one of the most characteristic vines of this region: Pecorino.
-"Plenus Pecorino” (Vintage 2015) It is produced by the company (biodynamics) led by Marina P., in Pianella, in the province of Pescara.
-"Plenus Pecorino” It belongs to the Igt Hills Pandey, It smells of citrus and peach, tangy and fresh taste, able to balance the sweet notes of this recipe, arriving from Eggplant and shrimp.
+MATCHING: The wine we have chosen for this recipe comes from Abruzzo and one of the most characteristic vines of this region: Pecorino.
+"Plenus Pecorino" (Vintage 2015) is produced by the company (biodynamics) led by Marina P., in Pianella, in the province of Pescara.
+"Plenus Pecorino" It belongs to the Igt Hills Pandey, It smells of citrus and peach, tangy and fresh taste, able to balance the sweet notes of this recipe, arriving from Eggplant and shrimp.
 We recommend to taste it around 8-10° c.